daylightdts/Study-Space-Occupancy-Report/README.md

 Data cleaning

-Creating additional fields from columns
+Creating additional fields from columns to answer problem statements

-Loading the data back to the Excel table
+Loading the data to the Excel table

 ***Excel Pivot Charts***